BenjaminRathke/Amazon_Vine_Analysis/README.md

 # Big Data

 ## Overview of the Analysis
 The Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.
 The purpose of the analysis is to determine whether or not members of The Vine program have a higher likelihood of writing a five-star review; important information to have to determine the veracity of the Vine five-star reviews.
 First, the ETL process is executed on the raw data set provided by Amazon, then an analysis is performed using Python/PySpark.
+For the purposes of this analysis, video game product reviews have been included.

 ## Results
 ![Vine Participant Data Example](YVine.PNG)